Dental Insurance in Ontario: Costs, Coverage & Best Plans (2026)

 • Take stock of your current dental spending: How much do you spend each year on routine care like cleanings, fluorides, and checkups for yourself and other members of your household?

 • Evaluate the cost of future services: Have you been told that you’ll likely need major dental work in the future?
-Try to estimate the cost of future services, such as bridgework, dentures, or orthodontics, that your or your household members may need.
+Try to estimate the cost of future services, such as bridgework, dentures, or orthodontics, that you or your household members may need.

 • Calculate your dental insurance gap: Add up your current and predicted dental spending to get an estimate of what you’ll pay in the next year for oral health care services.
 Divide that number by 12 to find your dental insurance gap.